 Lost or wasted food accounts for a staggering 8–10% of total man-made greenhouse gas (GHG) emissions.

-The UK’s first ever Food Waste Action Week will run from Monday 1 to Sunday 7 March 2021, and will bring together citizens and organisations from retail, manufacturing, local government, hospitality and across industry to demonstrate the impact of wasted food on people, on business, and on the planet.
+The UK’s third Food Waste Action Week will run from Monday 6 to Sunday 12 March 2023, and will bring together citizens and organisations from retail, manufacturing, local government, hospitality and across industry to demonstrate the impact of wasted food on people, on business, and on the planet.

-The Council is asking residents to only buy what they need when ordering or buying their weekly food shops and think ahead to reduce the food that they waste.
+The Council is asking residents to THINK about their food waste and only buy what they need when ordering or buying their weekly food shops - by thinking ahead they can reduce the food that they waste and ensure that they have the tools they need to recycle any unavoidable waste.
 Some food items are inedible e.g. peelings, egg shells, meat carcasses etc. These items can be recycled as part of the Council’s weekly kerbside food waste scheme.

-The majority of RCT residents are now recycling their leftovers and since January over 1800 tonnes of food waste has been collected and recycled - which when converted in to energy at the food waste recycling plant in Bryn Pica, Llwydcoed, generates enough energy to power over 180 homes.
+The majority of RCT residents say they are now recycling their leftovers and on average over 11,000 tonnes of food waste is collected and recycled in RCT - which when converted into energy at the food waste recycling plant in Bryn Pica, Llwydcoed, generates enough energy to power over 1000 homes.

 If you’re not already signed up, you can find more information at www.rctcbc.gov.uk/foodwaste.

 Thanks to the Council’s food waste recycling scheme and the separate food waste bins, it’s clear to see just how much food we throw away every day.